zakilur/helm-charts/docs/Getting Started.md

   # whether to include the virtual cluster namespace in the final hostname of the deployment
   remove_namespace_from_url: false

+  # a map of information specific for Grey Matter observables
+  observables:
+    # the Kafka topic that the observables should be written to
+    topic: observables
+    # the Kafka server connection string
+    kafkaServerConnection:
 ```

 ### Ingress